samratabduljalil/DataMate/README.md

 *   **Python:** Ensure you have Python 3.x installed (`python --version`).
 *   **Git:** You'll need Git to clone the repository.
 Download it from [https://git-scm.com/](https://git-scm.com/).
 *   **Ollama:** Install and set up Ollama.
 See the Ollama documentation for instructions.
-Make sure to download the LLaMA 2 model if you intend to use it.
+Make sure to download the llama3 model if you intend to use it.

 ### Installation